Protect Your Workloads in the Cloud Using Security Zones

 Your requirements might differ from the architecture described here.
 Use the following recommendations as a starting point.

-Select an address range that doesn’t overlap with any other network (in Oracle Cloud Infrastructure, your on-premises data center, or in another cloud provider) that you intend to set up private connections to.
+Select CIDR blocks that don't overlap with any other network (in Oracle Cloud Infrastructure, your on-premises data center, or another cloud provider) to which you intend to set up private connections.

-After you create a VCN, you can't change its address range.
+After you create a VCN, you can change, add, and remove its CIDR blocks.

 When you design the subnets, consider your traffic flow and security requirements.
 Attach all the resources within a specific tier or role to the same subnet, which can serve as a security boundary.